catalogfi/garden.js/docs/docs/developers/sdk/guides/creating-wallets.md

 # Creating Wallets

-To be able to swap from BTC to WBTC or vice versa, you need a wallet to send funds and receive them.
-This is done via the `@catalogfi/wallets` package and is pretty simple.
-To swap from BTC to WBTC, you need a Bitcoin wallet and an EVM wallet.
+To be able to swap from BTC to WBTC or vice versa, you need a wallet to send and receive assets.
+The `@catalogfi/wallets` package provides different types of wallets for Bitcoin and EVM.
+With a Bitcoin wallet and an EVM wallet, you can easily make swaps between the two cross-chain assets.

 ## Installation

-The `@catalogfi/wallets` package is public and be installed from the NPM registry.
 To install `@catalogfi/wallets` run:

 ```
 npm install @catalogfi/wallets